Short overview of the reception system

 Nikola Kovačević

-In the Government’s press statement from October 2022, it was outlined that ‘since the start of the migrant crisis in 2015 until today, including the grant agreement worth €36 million signed today, the EU has helped Serbia with €200 million for strengthening institutional capacity for migration management.’[5]
-It was further highlighted that since 2015, more than 1.5 million refugees and migrants passed through Serbia and over 10 million overnight stays were made.[6]
-Out of 160 million EUR provided before the signing of the new agreement in October 2022, €130 million was designated for migration management and for prevention of illegal migration, while €30 million for border security.[7]
-The question that remains opens is how these resources were spent taking in consideration that at least 40% of reception facilities are not adapted for the longer stay of people who might be in need of international protection.
+In a 2022 press statement, the Government declared that ‘since the start of the migrant crisis in 2015 until today, including the grant agreement worth €36 million signed today, the EU has helped Serbia with €200 million for strengthening institutional capacity for migration management.’[17]
+It was further highlighted that since 2015, more than 1.5 million refugees and migrants passed through Serbia and over 10 million overnight stays were made.[18]
+Out of €160 million provided before the signing of the new agreement in October 2022, €130 million was designated for migration management and for the prevention of illegal migration, while €30 million were allocated to border security.[19]
+It remains unclear how these resources were spent taking in consideration that at least 40% of reception facilities are not adapted for the longer stay of people who may be in need of international protection.

 [1] Article 23 Asylum Act; Chapters II and III Migration Management Act.

-[2] EASO, EASO guidance on reception conditions: operational standards and indicators, September 2016, available at: http://bit.ly/3j1XabQ.
+[4] EASO, EASO Guidance on reception conditions: operational standards and indicators, September 2016, available at: http://bit.ly/3j1XabQ.

-[3] See for example CPT, Report to the Greek Government on the visit to Greece carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 10 to 19 April 2018, 19 February 2019, CPT/Inf (2019) 4, available at: https://bit.ly/3gbcH7y, para.
+[5] See for example CPT, Report to the Greek Government on the visit to Greece carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 10 to 19 April 2018, 19 February 2019, CPT/Inf (2019) 4, available at: https://bit.ly/3gbcH7y, paras.
 103-105.

 [6] CESCR, General Comment No. 4: The Right to Adequate Housing (Art.
 11 (1) of the Covenant), 13 December 1991, E/1992/23, available at: http://bit.ly/2KyNBRC.